UFC Fight Night: Werdum vs. Volkov: Predictions & Analysis

 A few statistical edges stand out.
 Volkov throws significantly more leather — a 1.8 sig. strike per minute gap.
 Volkov is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Volkov has tighter striking defense, making opponents miss more often.

-**The Pick: Fabricio Werdum over Alexander Volkov.** This is essentially a pick'em.
-The model nudges toward Werdum at 51%, but there's almost nothing separating these two.
-Notably, the betting market has Volkov at 35% implied while our model sees 49% — a 14-point disagreement that could signal value.
+The Pick: Alexander Volkov over Fabricio Werdum.
+The model gives Volkov a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Volkov at 35% implied while our model sees 57% — a 22-point disagreement that could signal value.

 Jan Blachowicz vs Jimi Manuwa